martinmdl/api-web-scraper/readme.md

-### to do
+## to do
-- crear endpoint con express
+- create endpoint using express
-- integrar script de links
+- use links from the given script

+## functionality